-Another school year is ending which means an entire slew of parents will soon sprint, tip toe, or be yanked unwillingly into the empty nest club as a proverbial rite of passage.
+Another school year is beginning which means an entire slew of parents will soon sprint, tiptoe, or be yanked unwillingly into the empty nest club as a proverbial rite of passage.

 Over the years I’ve talked to moms and dads whose feelings about the organic transformation run up and down the emotional gamut.
 The spectrum is anywhere from freedom fighters who started the countdown decades in advance, all the way to panic-ridden souls digging in their heels attempting to defy the cosmic laws of inevitability.

 Where did I once stand within this muddy mire of mixed emotions?
 Glad you asked.
 I guess you didn’t, but I’m going to tell you anyway.
-Seems two years ago I was somewhere between digging in my heels attempting to defy the cosmic law of inevitability and digging in my heels attempting to defy the cosmic law of inevitability.
+Seems back in 2015 I was somewhere between digging in my heels attempting to defy the cosmic law of inevitability and digging in my heels attempting to defy the cosmic law of inevitability.

 Does this mean I mentally refused to accept the looming transition?
 Yes or yes?
 Don’t answer.

 So, where do your emotions fall, fellow keeper of a soon-to-be vacant bed of twigs and grasses?
 Perhaps you still dance in denial or are a spiritual warrior having girded your loins with trustful surrender.